dotansimha/graphql-yoga/examples/nextjs-ws/README.md

 ## No deployment on Vercel

-Since this NextJS project uses a [custom server](https://nextjs.org/docs/advanced-features/custom-server), it cannot be deployed to Vercel.
+Since this Next.js project uses a [custom server](https://nextjs.org/docs/advanced-features/custom-server), it cannot be deployed to Vercel.